qgis/QGIS-Documentation/docs/user_manual/grass_integration/grass_integration.rst

    and select the file :file:`landcover.img`.
 #.
 As raster output name, define :file:`landcover_grass` and click
    :guilabel:`Run`.
 In the :guilabel:`Output` tab, you see the currently running GRASS command ``r.in.gdal -o input=/path/to/landcover.img output=landcover_grass``.
 #.
 When it says **Successfully finished**, click :guilabel:`View Output`.
    The :file:`landcover_grass` raster layer is now imported into GRASS and will be visualized in the QGIS canvas.
 #.
 To import the vector GML file :file:`lakes.gml`, click the module
    :file:`v.in.ogr` in the :guilabel:`Modules Tree` tab.
 This GRASS module allows you to import OGR-supported vector files into a GRASS :file:`LOCATION`.
    The module dialog for :file:`v.in.ogr` appears.
 #.
-Browse to the folder :file:`gml` in the QGIS 'Alaska' dataset and select the
+Browse to the folder :file:`gml` in the QGIS 'Alaska' dataset
-   file :file:`lakes.gml` as OGR file.
+   and select the file :file:`lakes.gml` as OGR file.
 #.
 As vector output name, define :file:`lakes_grass` and click :guilabel:`Run`.
-You
-   don't have to care about the other options in this example.
+   You don't have to care about the other options in this example.
    In the :guilabel:`Output` tab you see the currently running GRASS command ``v.in.ogr -o dsn=/path/to/lakes.gml output=lakes\_grass``.
 #.
-When it says **Succesfully finished**, click :guilabel:`View Output`.
-The
+When it says **Successfully finished**, click :guilabel:`View Output`.
-   :file:`lakes_grass` vector layer is now imported into GRASS and will be visualized in the QGIS canvas.
+   The :file:`lakes_grass` vector layer is now imported into GRASS and will be visualized in the QGIS canvas.

 .. _sec_create_loc: